Yale-EEB723/syllabus/README.md

 		- HiC
 		- Optical mapping

+Error correcting can occur at multiple steps
+- Improvements to base calling
+- Use short high quality reads to correct lower quality long reads
+	- Risks introducing errors, eg by mistaking one instance of a repeat for another similar instance of the same repeat
+- Use short high quality reads to correct contigs derived from lower quality long reads
+	- Same risks as above
+- Use lower quality long reads to correct each other (requires greater depth)
+	- In the last year this is where things have started to head

 Characterizing an assembly
 - contiguity (eg N50)
 - completeness (eg BUSCO)
 - correctness (eg base level, structural, phasing)

-- Genome sequencing (and assembly) challenging factors
+Genome assembly challenging factors
 	- Large size
 	- Repeats
 	- Heterozygosity
-	- Tissue limitation
+	- There are tools for assessing all of these before attempting a full assembly, eg https://github.com/schatzlab/genomescope

+Phasing
+	- Collapse haplotypes into a single consensus.
+Can introduce many errors and fragment the assembly
+	- Assemble into regions that are collapsed and unzipped
+		- Can arbitrarily resolve into primary assembly and alternate haplotigs, or pseudophased diploid genome
+		- Phase into two haploid genomes

-- Core algorithmic concepts
+Core algorithmic concepts
 - Similarity and extension
 	- Identify similarity be identification of similar seed sequences in different reads
 		- Expensive because each read needs to be compared to every other read
 		- Exact matches are really fast, but often need to allow for variation due to errors
 	- Extension searches for regions of similarity beyond the seed.
 		- It essentially sees if if is possible to zip the reads together starting at the seed
 		- Extension is generally not as expensive is initial identification of similarity, because extension is
 - k-mers
 	- Short sequences of length k (often 15-70 nucleotides)
 	- Very cheap to work with
 		- Defined memory footprint
 		- If short relative to frequency of errors, can focus on exact matches
 		- Easy to code
 	- Hash tables are sorted lists of k-mer sequences, often with a count of how many times the sequence exists
 	- de Bruijn assembly
 	- identification of similarity seeds
 - Burrows-Wheeler transform
 	- Transforms the sequence to a sorted string that is easy to compress
 	- Can work with compressed strings, which is more computationally efficient
 	- Has the very special property that the original string can be recovered from the sorted form